SEAM methodology for context-rich player matchup evaluations: Discussion

 \section{Discussion}

-The primary contribution of this work is the development of synthetic spray chart distributions that are calculated under the hood of a Shiny app which provides users with visual and numeric summary measures of batter-pitcher matchups.
-This app will be of interest to baseball fans, analysts, players, and team executives alike.
-Our application shows users batter tendencies versus pitchers while providing summaries of their overall success or lack thereof.
-Our application greatly improves upon the inferential power of spray charts \citep{pettispray, marchi2019analyzing} as a visualization of a batter's hitting tendencies.
-Spray charts may be uninformative for individual matchups due to a lack of data.
-Our synthetic player construction alleviates this problem.
+The primary contribution of this work is the development of SEAM methodology in which a synthetic spray chart density function $f_{\lambdabf}(\y)$ is estimated.
+In our presented context of batter-pitcher matchups, this estimated density function is a weighted average of $\hat f_\h(\y|\x)$, $\hat f_{\text{sp}}(\y)$, and $\hat f_{\text{sb}}(\y)$, where these weights are chosen to minimize MSE under an assumed smooth function space.
+The synthetic players are constructed to best mimic the players under study.
+It was demonstrated that our SEAM method provided more accurate predictions of future batted-ball locations than spray chart distributions computed from either the batter or pitcher in isolation.
+Our method of synthetic player construction is generalizable to other settings in baseball as well as other sports.
 We are not the first to incorporate additional players into an analysis via similarity scores with the understanding that doing so improves estimation performance.
 The PECOTA prediction methodology \citep{PECOTA} tries to forecast the ability of players using aggregate estimates obtained from other similar players.
-To the best of our knowledge, we are the first to base similarity scores exclusively on Statcast data which we believe provides a truer notion of similarity in the context of individual batter-pitcher matchups.
+To the best of our knowledge, we are the first to base similarity scores exclusively on Statcast data which we believe provides a truer notion of talent similarity.

-There needs to be a clear distinction made that clarifies the goal of this study.
-The goal of this synthetic spray chart approach is to provide a system to estimate the position of a batted ball given a certain batter-pitcher matchup - it is \textbf{not} to gauge true talent.
-On average, players who hit the ball harder with a more optimized launch angle will receive better projected stats, since these balls tend to produce more home runs (and thus take fielders out of the equation.)
-Tools like speed and eye at the plate, therefore, will will not be reflected in this application.